jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Assignment can occur by two means: explicit assignment and generic assignment.

 The type of the assigned object may be generic too.
 The interface of the assigned type might be generic too.
-But the tied together symbols change simultaniously.
+But the tied together symbols change simultaneously.

 Explicit: